Patient information: Risks and benefits of alcohol (Beyond the Basics)

 Multiple studies suggest that consuming alcohol can affect the risk of developing certain health conditions.

 Cardiovascular disease — Cardiovascular disease, including disorders of the heart, blood vessels, and blood circulation, is the leading cause of death in the United States.
-However, several studies suggest that moderate alcohol use, as compared to heavy drinking or abstaining, decreases the risk of coronary heart disease (CHD) and the most common type of stroke (ischemic stroke) by 25 to 40 percent.
+However, several studies suggest that moderate alcohol use, as compared to heavy drinking or abstaining, decreases the risk of coronary heart disease (CHD).

 High blood pressure — People who consume more than two drinks per day have up to a twofold increase in the incidence of high blood pressure compared with nondrinkers.
 However, the effect of drinking less than two drinks per day on high blood pressure remains unclear.
 (See "Patient information: High blood pressure in adults (Beyond the Basics)".)